 We expected the latencies incurred by long-distance communications to be the main source of load-imbalance and hence speedup limitations.
-The metrics we choose in order to describe imbalance is the mean time spent by processors in the two main phases of the application, together with the standard deviation to measure dispersion around the mean.
+The metrics we chose in order to describe imbalance was the mean time spent by processors in the two main phases of the application, together with the standard deviation to measure dispersion around the mean.

-- In the computation phase, a high dispersion may indicate either heterogeneity in the computation power of CPUs (this does not apply with our homogeneous configurations), or latencies in work requests to the master process, leading to idle period for some processors.
-The average number of rays computed by a processor and its correlated standard deviation are also good indicators of workload imbalance. - In the all-to-all communication phase, a large dispersion would denote highly variable durations in sendings or receptions of submeshes.
+- In the computation phase, a high dispersion may indicate either heterogeneity in the computation power of CPUs (this does not apply with our homogeneous configurations), or latencies in work requests to the master process, leading to idle time for some processors.
+The average number of rays computed by a processor and its correlated standard deviation are also good indicators of workload imbalance. - In the all-to-all communication phase, a large dispersion would denote highly variable durations in send and receive operations of submeshes.